How To Fight and Beat Addiction on your own WITHOUT rehab

 1.5.
 Addiction is not a disease

-The following table summarizes ten assumptions that distinguish the Life Process Program from the Disease Model of Addiction:
+The following table summarizes ten assumptions that distinguish our approach from the Disease Model of Addiction:

 We believe that many people want an open-minded, realistic way to understand and deal with addictions—their own, their spouses’, their children’s, their friends’ and employees’.
 This guide is a response to that need.